cibotech/scalastan/README.md

 The first run of a model will take a long time since the Stan code will need to be built.
 However, the generated Stan executable is cached and reused, so additional runs will be fast.
 The SHA1 hash of the generated code from ScalaStan is used to determine if the code has changed and needs to be rebuilt.
+The cached models and results are stored in `$HOME/.scalastan`.
+Old models and results are removed in a least-recently used fashion.

 Getting Results
 ----------------